n10v/id3v2/README.md

 comments and attached pictures
 * Set several USLTs, comments and attached pictures
 * Work with all available encodings
-* Read tags in multiple goroutines
+* Be used in multiple goroutines

 It can't:
 * Do unsyncronization